zderApfel/RoU/README.md

 #### Luck [CONFIDENTIAL]

-* 0.2% added to the following rolls:
+* 0.2% added to MOST random rolls

 In addition, there's a few additional attributes that apply only to NPCs